johnwilfred/musings/content/_index.md

 title: 🌱 Musings
 ---

 Welcome!
 I am [John Wilfred](https://www.linkedin.com/in/johnwilfred/).
 This is my attempt to share what I have discerned over years on various topics.
-The pages here will not be cohesive nor my thought process is but I hope some of these would help you with your journey.
+The pages here will not be cohesive nor my thought process is.

 Let's start with one of my favourite couplet in Tamil.